Department of Defense Transitions Legacy Special Immunization Program to Commercial Partners

 “Biological incidents have the power to produce large and costly ramifications, as we saw during the COVID-19 pandemic, so focusing on the unknowns fits into the JPL’s strategic vision,” said Goodwin.
 “We are ensuring that we are making sound investments in future programs—and if a government-sponsored program can thrive elsewhere, we owe it to the country and taxpayers to support that transition.”

 “Transferring the SIP portfolio to the private sector in lieu of destruction is a ‘win-win’ for us,” added Pratt.
-“The agreement not only provides for potential royalty fees but will continue the more than 60-year legacy of the SIP—potentially expanding the availability of these products and continued safety to at-risk workers as well.”
+“The agreement not only provides for potential royalty fees but will continue the more than 60-year legacy of the SIP—potentially expanding the availability of these products and continued safety to at risk workers theme as well.”

 With that said, the transition is somewhat “bittersweet,” according to Chris Spiridon, Acting Deputy Director for Advanced Technology Platforms, and former Assistant Product Manager for JPL CBRND EB's funding line supporting SIP.
 “This program has been a part of the DoD’s portfolio for a long time, and provided additional protection to at-risk personnel where there were limited other options,” he said.
 Spiridon said repurposing SIP funding is just one example of JPL CBRND EB’s strategy to be rapid, resilient, and operationally relevant.